Most Wi-Fi Problems Have a Simple Cause

 Do Wi-Fi extenders actually work?

-Basic plug-in extenders can help in some homes but often introduce their own problems, like slower speeds and dropped connections when switching between access points.
-A proper mesh Wi-Fi system, or correctly positioned access points, is usually a more reliable fix for larger homes.
+Basic plug-in extenders can help but often create their own problems — slower speeds and disconnections when moving between access points.
+A mesh Wi-Fi system or properly positioned access points is a more reliable fix.